 FERAL SWINE DAMAGE MANAGEMENT: A NATIONAL APPROACH

-The United States Department of Agriculture, Animal and Plant Health Inspection Service (APHIS) has prepared a Draft Environmental Impact Statement (DEIS) to evaluate alternatives for reducing damage and risks to human health and safety from feral swine in the U.S. and Guam, Puerto Rico, U.S. Virgin Islands, the Northern Mariana Islands and American Samoa.
+The United States Department of Agriculture, Animal and Plant Health Inspection Service (APHIS) has completed a Final Environmental Impact Statement (FEIS) evaluating alternatives for reducing damage and risks to agriculture, natural and cultural resources, property, and human health and safety from feral swine in the U.S., Guam, Puerto Rico, U.S. Virgin Islands, the Northern Mariana Islands and American Samoa.
 This site provides information on the EIS, status of the EIS project, opportunities for public involvement in the National Environmental Policy Act (NEPA) process, and links to useful information on feral swine and feral swine damage management.

 What are the conflicts associated with feral swine?